TI-Toolkit/tokens-wiki/tokens/rand.md

 # `rand`

 ## Description
-Returns a random number between 0 and 1 for a specified number of trials numtrials.
+Returns a random number between 0 and 1 for a specified number of trials `numtrials`.

 <b>Availability</b>: Token available everywhere.